nathandeflavis/final-project-embeddable-ai/README.md

 It's an opportunity to put my Flask and Python skills into practice.

 # How can users can get started with the project?
-You can run the application at the command line.
+You can run the application in an IBM Skills Network lab environment.

-## Prerequisites
-- Git
-- Python 3 or higher

 ## Steps
 1. Open a terminal window.
-3. Clone this repository: `git clone https://github.com/nathandeflavis/final-project-embeddable-ai.git final_project`
+2. Clone this repository: `git clone https://github.com/nathandeflavis/final-project-embeddable-ai.git final_project`
-4. Change to the directory **final_project**: `cd final_project/`
+3. Change to the directory **final_project**: `cd final_project/`
+4. Install the requests library to the environment using the following command on the terminal: `python3.11 -m pip install requests`
-6. Run `python3 server.py` to start the server.
+5. Run `python3.11 server.py` to start the server.
-7. To stop the server, press Ctrl-C.
+6. To stop the server, press Ctrl-C.

 # Where can users can get help with the project?
 Users can contact the project's maintainers and contributors for help.